Goreli/DKCPPDEV/libs/dkmrx/readme.md

 Another feature worth mentioning is persistence of matrix data.
 The io module implements simple stream serialisation methods that allow to read/write matrix data from/to text files.
 The primary purpose of this functionality is to enable experimentation with relatively small chunks of data.

 It sounds like an interesting exercise to implement support for binary files as well to enable efficient i/o of large matrices.
-This implementation could coincide with a development of a memory mapped file i/o to enable Linear Algebra operations for large matrices that ordinarily don't fit in memory.
+This implementation could coincide with a development of a memory mapped file i/o to enable Linear Algebra operations for large matrices that ordinarily wouldn't fit in memory.

 Refer the [Roadmap](#roadmap) section in this document for the full list of roadmap items.